AtomicSpuds/ee-api/README.md

  - downloading of data
  - caching of data

+Note:
+ - cache presently does not expire unless manually removed to avoid slamming the api site while developing the code

 Future work:
  - connect to db
  - update db when downloading data